addok/addok/docs/tutorial.md

 ## Install system dependencies

     sudo apt install redis-server python3.4 python3.4-dev python-virtualenv wget nginx uwsgi uwsgi-plugin-python3 bzip2

-  For Mac OS X users only:

-    pip install gnureadline

-  Some platforms, such as Mac OS X, do not ship with GNU readline installed.
-The readline extension module in the standard library of Mac “system” Python uses NetBSD’s editline (libedit) library instead, which is a readline replacement with a less restrictive software license.

 ## Create a Unix user